ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 This specification focuses on the portions of the delegation process facing the client instance.
 In particular, this specification defines interoperable methods for a client instance to request, negotiate, and receive access to information facilitated by the authorization server.
+This specification additionally defines methods for the client instance to access protected resources at a resource server.
 This specification also discusses discovery mechanisms for the client instance to configure itself dynamically.
 The means for an authorization server and resource server to interoperate are